Book now£12.95/£9.50 concs

 Read the press release

-The exhibition is organised in collaboration with Castello di Rivoli Museo d’Arte Contemporanea, Rivoli – Torino
+Co-organised with Castello di Rivoli Museo d’Arte Contemporanea, Turin:

 Rhona Hoffman Gallery